Modern Slavery Statement for the 2022 financial year

-This statement is our response to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps that Rathbones is taking to ensure slavery and human trafficking is not taking place in our supply chains or in any part of our business.
-This statement covers all entities that sit under Rathbones Group Plc*, as the legal parent entity and was approved by the board of directors on 4 May 2022.
+Section 54, Part 6 of the Modern Slavery Act 2015 requires us to assess and report on the risks of modern slavery practices and human trafficking in our business operations and supply chain and the measures we have taken to address these risks.
+This statement provides an update on our progress for the financial year ending 31 December 2022.
+This statement covers all entities that sit under Rathbones Group Plc*, as the legal parent entity and was approved by the board of directors on 3 May 2023.

 Rathbones provides individual investment and wealth management services for private clients, charities, trustees and professional partners.
-As at 31 December 2021 we have £68.2 bn of funds under management on behalf of our clients.
+As at 31 December 2022 we have £60.2 billion of funds under management on behalf of our clients.
 We have been trusted for generations to manage and preserve our clients’ wealth.
 Our tradition of investing and acting responsibly has been with us from the beginning and continues to lead us forward.
-The business has over 1,900 employees in 15 locations across the UK and in Jersey.
+The business has 2,170 employees in 14 locations across the UK and in Jersey.

 We are committed to investing for everyone’s tomorrow.
-This commitment stems from our purpose in society and is built on the foundation of our values.
-Thinking, acting and investing responsibly guides our actions and drives us to pursue our strategy with consistency and resilience, year after year.
-It also keeps us on course as we adapt and respond to the unprecedented crisis that the world is currently facing.
+This commitment stems from our purpose and is built our values.
+It guides our actions and drives us to pursue our strategy with consistency and resilience, year after year.
+It also keeps us on course as we adapt and respond to the challenges that the world faces.

 As a UK-based financial services business, Rathbones has a relatively low risk of modern slavery within its employee base and direct supply chain.
 Indirect suppliers further down our supply chain however present a potential elevated risk.
 Whilst we recognise there may be risk further down our supply chain at this time our approach focuses on those where we have direct control.

-For direct employees our People team, continue to ensure Rathbones is an equal opportunity employer and review our processes regularly so that we can have confidence that any external recruitment agency understands our commitment to responsible and transparent employment processes.
+Our people team continues to ensure Rathbones is an equal opportunity employer and review our processes regularly so that we can be confident that external recruitment agencies understand and partner with us to constantly assess and improve our commitment to responsible and transparent employment processes.
+The salary and benefits we offer are attributed based on the level of the role and are always comparable with others in similar roles.
 We carry out pre-employment checks to make sure that anyone we employ has the right to work in the UK or Jersey, including a disclosure and barring (DBS) check.
-Once initial employment checks are satisfactorily completed employees are placed on a contract that clearly stipulates their expected working pattern.
+Once initial employment checks are satisfactorily completed employees receive a contract that clearly stipulates their expected working pattern.
 All employees can apply to alter this by following the steps laid out in our flexible working policy.
+Furthermore, all employees have access to a dedicated employee relations team, through which they can confidentially escalate any concerns.

 Our supply chain